TannerGalloway/TannerGalloway-wd-competency-test/README.md

 To acces the admin account answer these questions. <br/>
 Username: What is the first name of the developer who made this app? <br/>
 Password: What is another name for earth?,  8 bits = 1 what? <br/>
-Put together the answers from both questions, The First Letter is Capital.
+Put together the answers from both questions.
+The First Letter for the Username and Password are capitalized.